Bone Lake (film)

-Bone Lake is a 2024 American erotic thriller film directed by Mercedes Bryce Morgan, written by Joshua Friedlander, and starring Maddie Hasson, Alex Roe, Andra Nechita, and Marco Pigossi.
-Its plot follows a couple whose getaway at a remote lakeside house is interrupted by another mysterious couple, leading to a disturbing series of mind games and manipulation.
-The film had its world premiere at Fantastic Fest on September 21, 2024, and was released in the United States on October 3, 2025.
+Bone Lake is a 2024 American erotic thriller film directed by Mercedes Bryce Morgan and written by Joshua Friedlander.
+Maddie Hasson and Marco Pigossi play a couple whose getaway at a remote lakeside house is interrupted by another mysterious couple, played by Alex Roe and Andra Nechita, leading to a disturbing series of mind games and manipulation.

+Bone Lake had its world premiere at Fantastic Fest on September 21, 2024, and was released in the United States on October 3, 2025.
+It was well received by critics and grossed $1.4 million at the box office.

 Plot

 Couple Sage and Diego arrive at a large lakeside country house they have rented for the weekend.
 Sage has recently taken an editing job to support Diego so he can pursue a full-time writing career, and the two plan to celebrate before Diego begins working on a novel.
 Shortly after arriving, Sage and Diego are met by outgoing couple Will and Cin, who also booked the house.
 Realizing the house has been double-booked, Sage and Diego agree to spend the weekend sharing the house with Will and Cin.

 The couples spend the day swimming in Bone Lake and cooking.
 Will recounts how, beginning in the 1950s, an unknown serial killer used Bone Lake as a dumping site for victims.
-Cin and Will make sexual advances against Diego and Sage, respectively.
+Cin and Will make sexual advances toward Diego and Sage, respectively.
 Will discovers Diego plans to propose to Sage over the weekend with his grandmother's wedding ring.
 Later that night, Will and Cin suggest that the couples break into a series of locked rooms they have found in the house.
 In one, they discover various sex toys and a sex swing; in the other, they find a Ouija board and several newspaper clippings about disappearances that have occurred around the lake.

 The following morning at breakfast, Will unexpectedly proposes to Cin using Diego's grandmother's ring, which he has stolen.
 Diego confronts him privately, and Will apologizes, claiming Cin is cheating on him and that he stole the ring out of desperation; Diego reveals that Sage cheated on him early into their relationship and that he sympathizes.
 Will promises to return the ring before the weekend's end.
 Sage accompanies Will into town to buy groceries, during which he says Diego told him he had caught Sage masturbating in the bathtub, and that Diego fears he cannot sexually please her.
 Will then makes sexual advances toward Sage.
 Meanwhile, Cin attempts to seduce Diego at the house.